 If you are a winter sports enthusiast, Alaska is one of the best winter vacations in the US!

-For downhill skiing, plan on visiting the slopes at Alyeska Resort about an hour from Anchorage.
+For downhill skiing, visit the slopes at Alyeska Resort about an hour from Anchorage.

 This top ski destination sits in the Chugach Mountains and has the “best view of any U.S. ski resort” according to Conde Nast Traveler.